-HSHS St. Vincent Hospital led the planning, implementation and completion of the Community Health Needs Assessment in partnership with our sister hospital St Vincnt, the Brown County Department of Public Health, the City of DePere Department of Public Health, Bellin Health, Aurora Health Care, and the Brown County United Way.
+HSHS St. Mary's Hospital Medical Center led the planning, implementation and completion of the Community Health Needs Assessment in partnership with our sister hospital St Vincnt, the Brown County Department of Public Health, the City of DePere Department of Public Health, Bellin Health, Aurora Health Care, and the Brown County United Way.